openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 **Note:** You can easily change to a different branch for deployment of your Nightscout site.
 Check out your `Deploy` tab in your Heroku dashboard, make sure you are connected to your GitHub cgm-remote-monitor repository, and select the branch you'd like to deploy at the bottom of the screen.

 ![Deploy branch](../phase-1/img/deploy_branch.jpg)

+## How to display basal changes ("render basal")

+ICYMI: werecommend that you "render"/display the basal rates (the blue lines to show what temp basals have been enacted, if any.)
+To do so, select "Default" or "Icicle" from the "Render Basal" pull-down menu in the Settings.

+## How to display OpenAPS purple prediction/forecast lines

+Click the three dots next to your timeframe horizon (3HR, 6HR, 12HR, 24HR) and then enable “Show OpenAPS Forecasts”.

 ### Understanding the OpenAPS pill